Rugged007/MyWebsite/README.md

 Open [http://localhost:3000](http://localhost:3000) toview it in your  d browser.dfd

 The page will reload when you make changes.\fddas
-You may alsodfd see any lint errors in the consyfhole.xdjdsf ewew
+You may alsodfd see any lint errors in the consyfhole.xdjd
 ### `npm testttxdjd`

 Launches the test runner in the interactive watch mode.\vxc